ishiharaf/mg/CONTRIBUTING.md

 {"year": "c1780"} is valid
 ```

-If the person has a `fl.` next to it and the date of birth is completely unknown, **don't add** said person.
+If the date of birth is completely unknown, **don't add** said person.

 If the month or day of birth/death is unknown, use `??` in the `mm` and `dd` fields.
 The same rules for `yyyy` still apply.